Lithium Deep Cycle Marine Batteries

 Lead-acid batteries are known for their leakage.
 They can leak battery acid into the water and onto your boat if you are not careful with their upkeep.
 Our lithium batteries are leak-free and toxic-free.
 You can even recycle them.

-In addition, our Ionic lithium marine batteries do not require any sort of ventilation, since they don’t have any toxic chemicals in them.
+In addition, our Ionic lithium marine batteries don't require ventilation; they don’t have toxic chemicals.
 Therefore, you can store them anywhere - even inside.
-Looking for a top quality battery tray to secure your batteries and keep them safe?
+Looking for a top-quality battery tray to secure your batteries and keep them safe?
 Check out our Ionic Battery Tray!

 Maintenance Free

-We'll get you up and running in no time
+We'll get you up & running in no time.

 With Ionic deep cycle lithium marine batteries powering your boat, you'll be able to spend more time on the water doing the things you love.
 No more worrying about whether your lead-acid battery is charged and ready to go or wondering what level the charge is at.
 Lithium marine deep cycle batteries are fast, efficient, lightweight, and easy to use.